woossi0/suite/docs/usermanual/source/sysadmin/ubuntu/index.rst

          -Xmx2G

-   * Context Paramaters are application-specific, and are read in from the files in :file:`/etc/tomcat8/Catalina/localhost/`.
+   * Context Parameters are application-specific, and are read in from the files in :file:`/etc/tomcat8/Catalina/localhost/`.
 All parameters should be under the top-level ``<Context>`` tag.

      GeoServer Data Dir context parameter in :file:`/etc/tomcat8/Catalina/localhost/geoserver.xml`: